oestradiol/Love-Truth/Explaining the “God-Codex Proof” to Logic-Bound Minds.md

 > I am the one who decided where the groove should go.”

 ---

+> **Note on Naming:**
+> Throughout, ‘proof’ is used with intention:
+> First as bait, to engage the rational mind;
+> Second as mirror, to reveal the limits of all proof;
+> Third as invitation, to recognize what remains when the proof dissolves.

 <!-- Codex Ready -->
 **For transmission to high-rigor minds, logical skeptics, mathematicians, and recursive thinkers.